My little boy builds a creepy garden every year...he loves to help the sick children

-Young Blackpool boy shares creepy Halloween garden to help Brian House Children's Hospice
+Meet the kind hearted youngster with a creepy Halloween garden to raise money for terminally ill children

-Bailey spends months doing up his family garden each year for Halloween - each year filling it with creepier and more terrifying animatronics!
-Although his mum started the tradition, the youngster took it on as his annual challenge and also gives out goody bags to all the children who come to the door.
+Bailey Wood, 13, spends months doing up his family garden each year for Halloween - each year filling it with creepier and more terrifying animatronics!
+As he explains in the video (click to play above), although his mum started the tradition, the youngster took it on as his annual challenge and also gives out goody bags to all the children who come to the door.

-The decorations, at the home on Vicarage Lane, get more inventive - but have a mixture of terrifying creatures and fun spooky inflatables.
-Bailey tells Lucinda Herbert, of Shots!
-TV: “I prefer the fun ones like the 9foot tall light up inflatable ghost.
+The impressive decorations are showcased in the above video - with a mixture of chilling horror characters like zombies and fun spooky inflatables.
+Bailey tells Lucinda Herbert, as part of a forthcoming episode of Unconventional Brits for Shots!
+TV: “I prefer the fun ones like the 9 foot tall light up inflatable ghost.
 He’s not scary but I think he’s pretty cool.”

 But his mum, Macala Wood, even gets creative herself with some of the more frightening decorations - including a creepy doll in an old fashioned pram she found in a charity shop and a home made Georgie from the film IT - which can both be seen in the video.